History of Poland (1945–1989): Rebuilding of infrastructure and economy

 Poland suffered catastrophic damage to its infrastructure during the war, which caused it to lag even further behind the West in its industrial output.
 The losses in national resources and infrastructure amounted to over 30% of the pre-war potential.
 Poland's capital of Warsaw was among the most devastated cities – over 80 percent destroyed in the aftermath of the Warsaw Uprising of 1944.
 The Polish state acquired more highly developed western territories and lost the more economically backward eastern regions.
 Already in 1948 the prewar level of industrial production was exceeded in global and per capita terms during the Three-Year Plan (Plan Trzyletni), implemented first and fueled by the collective desire to rebuild shattered lives.
 The Three-Year Plan was the work of the Central Planning Office led by Czesław Bobrowski and PPR economist Hilary Minc, who declared the need to preserve elements of market capitalism.
 Standard of living of the population of Poland markedly improved.
 Soviet pressure caused the Polish government to reject the American-sponsored Marshall Plan in 1947 and to join the Soviet Union-dominated Comecon in 1949.

 Warsaw and other ruined cities were cleared of rubble — mainly by hand — and rebuilt with great speed (one of the successes of the Three-Year Plan) at the expense of former German cities like Wrocław, which often provided the needed construction material.
-Wrocław, Gdańsk, Szczecin and other formerly German cities were also completely rebuilt.

 Historian Norman Davies wrote that the new Polish frontiers, from the Polish interests point of view, entirely advantageous, but realized at the cost of enormous suffering and specious justifications.
 The radically new Eastern European borders constituted a "colossal feat of political engineering", but could not be derived from immemorial historical determinations, as claimed by the communist propaganda.